algoflora/datalevin-surge/README.md

 _TODO: add ability to use this tool with **Clojure CLI** and **Babashka**_

+❗ This tool always using connection with `:validate-data>` and `:closed-schema?` options switched to `true`.
+If you are using different options it may cause unexpected effects in some cases.

 ### Setup

 Add to your `project.clj` something like this: